 Notes: This table reports all reasons mentioned in more than 10% of the transcripts of respondents planning to vote for the far right.
+The fraction of transcripts mentioning each reason is reported as a percentage.

-Table VIII Top Reasons to Abstain
+Table IX Top Reasons to Abstain